pfalli/RetroPie-/README.md

 5. **Refresh the Game List**
    - Press `F4` to restart EmulationStation or go to **Start > Quit > Restart EmulationStation** to see your new games.

+### Option B: Connection with SSH

+1.Go on Terminal of your laptop and write: ping "IP address of the rasperrypi"

+2.Right-click your “roms” folder and choose “copy as path”

+3.Copy over your ROMs with the command:   scp -r <roms folder path>\\* <username>@<pi ip address>:~/RetroPie/roms/

+***add the game exactly in the right Console folder (ex: Mario64 inside n64, GodofWar inside playstation1)

 ---